 - At 8:20pm, March 12th sea water injection was started.
 Later boric acid which absorbs neutron was added. - At approx. 2:30am, March 23rd: sea water injection through feed water system was started.
 At 3:37pm, March 25th, it was switched to fresh water.
 At 8:32am, Mar 29th, the fire pump used to inject fresh water was replaced by a temporary motor driven pump.
 From 10:42 am to 11:52am on April 3rd, the fire pump was temporarily used for the water injection in order to switch the power of the motor driven pump from temporary power to the off-site power.
-It was again switched to the motor driven pump, and the fresh water injection was continued. - Water injection to the reactor was temporarily suspended due to partial shutdown

-- of the off-site power caused by the earthquake which occurred at approximately 5:16pm, April 11th.
+It was again switched to the motor driven pump, and the fresh water injection was continued. - Water injection to the reactor was temporarily suspended due to partial shutdown of the off-site power caused by the earthquake which occurred at approximately 5:16pm, April 11th.
 Following the restoration of off-site power, water injection resumed at approximately 6:04pm. - At 5:00 pm, on April 15th, we had completed transferring emergency power sources to spray water to the reactor to the upland. - On April 18th, in order to replace hoses, which were used to inject water to the reactor, injecting water was temporarily suspended.
 After replacement, we restarted injecting water by pumps. - Before the work to connect high voltage power panels of Unit 1/2 and Unit 5/6 was initiated, the power source of pumps to inject water to reactors was switched to a temporary diesel generator at 10:57 am on April 25th.
-At 6:25pm on April 25th, the power source was switched back to the power system. - In order to identify the appropriate injection amount of water in making the fuels submerged in water, at 10:02 am, April 27th, we started the operation to increase the amount of water to the reactor of Unit 1 from approx. 6 m3/h.
-By monitoring the parameters, we injected approximately 10 m3/h of freshwater to the reactor.
-From 10:14 am, April 29th, we put the amount of injecting freshwater back to approximately 6m3/h into the reactor and continue injecting freshwater. - At 10:01 am on May 6th, in order to submerge nuclear reactor in water, we have increased the amount of injecting freshwater from approximately 6m/h to approximately 8m/h. - We calibrated water level gauge of the reactor of Unit 1 from May 10th to 11th. - We calibrated pressure gauge of the primary containment vessel of Unit 1 on May 11th. - At 1:28 pm on May 15, we have increased the amount of freshwater injected into the reactor from approximately 8m3/h to approximately 10m3/h so that we can monitor the trend shift of parameters of the Reactor Pressure Vessel as well as the Primary Containment Vessel, the shift which would be resulted from the increase of the amount of injected freshwater. - Trend monitoring of how the parameters of reactor pressure vessel and primary containment vessel varied when water injection to Unit 1 reactor increased, was completed.
-At 11:50 am on May 17th, water injection rate to the reactor was changed from approx. 10 m3/h to approx. 6 m3/h.
+At 6:25pm on April 25th, the power source was switched back to the power system. - In order to identify the appropriate injection amount of water in making the fuels submerged in water, at 10:02 am, April 27th, we started the operation to increase the amount of water to the reactor of Unit 1 from approx. 6 m/h.
+By monitoring the parameters, we injected approximately 10 m/h of freshwater to the reactor.
+From 10:14 am, April 29th, we put the amount of injecting freshwater back to approximately 6m/h into the reactor and continue injecting freshwater.

+- At 10:01 am on May 6th, in order to submerge nuclear reactor in water, we have increased the amount of injecting freshwater from approximately 6m/h to approximately 8m/h. - We calibrated water level gauge of the reactor of Unit 1 from May 10th to 11th. - We calibrated pressure gauge of the primary containment vessel of Unit 1 on May 11th. - At 1:28 pm on May 15, we have increased the amount of freshwater injected into the reactor from approximately 8m3/h to approximately 10m3/h so that we can monitor the trend shift of parameters of the Reactor Pressure Vessel as well as the Primary Containment Vessel, the shift which would be resulted from the increase of the amount of injected freshwater. - Trend monitoring of how the parameters of reactor pressure vessel and primary containment vessel varied when water injection to Unit 1 reactor increased, was completed.
+At 11:50 am on May 17th, water injection rate to the reactor was changed from approx. 10m/h to approx. 6m/h. - Since we finished monitoring trends of parameters, at 8:30 pm on May 31, we changed the rate of water injection to the reactor of Unit 1 from approx. 6m/h to approx. 5m/h.